 Another day we visited a Leprosy Mission run by the brothers of Mother Teresa, a whole community offering housing, work, banking, farming and a hospital to care for people who have been affected by leprosy.
 A safe place where people can re build their lives and their self esteem again, and in doing so, can regain their worth and place in society.

 We spent a couple of days with GNCEM (Good News Christian Education Mission), a charity set up by a missionary couple Subir and Eunok Roy 20 years ago to help educate the street children of Kolkata.
 We helped at the schools, we played with the children, we talked with the staff and had an amazing time just having fun.
 The children then have the opportunity to go on to a girls hostel or a boys hostel for further education.

 We visited coffee shops, eating places, tourist attractions, some people had Henna on their hands, others bought saris, sarongs, souvenirs and gifts.

 We met some amazing people, some of whom are working tirelessly to enhance the lives of those who have nothing but would like more, and those who are benefiting from this charity work.

 Kolkata breathes life, the colours, noise, smells but most of al generous loving people, they have nothing but would give you anything they did have, they certainly ooze love.

-We consider ourselves very fortunate that we were able to make this trip and if you would like to experience some of the things we did and saw, look out for the next trip which was scheduled for February 2021, but due to the Corona virus It is looking likely to be February 2022.
+We consider ourselves very fortunate that we were able to make this trip and if you would like to experience some of the things we did and saw, look out for the next planned trip.